 Visualizing a Sri Lanka team without Heyn is usually like playing Hamlet without the Prince of Denmark.
 Heyn is first a superb batsman, and then a really brilliant one at that.
 His left-handed strokes, among which he is extremely fond of a merciless on-drive, show a highly developed sense of maturity, and, unlike others, he does not take unwanted risks.

 But he treats bowlers with a sweet sort of contempt and is always on the lookout for the odd loose ball.
-His unbeaten 101 on his debut in the 1967 Annual Gopalan Trophy match between Sri Lanka and the Indian state of Madras (now Tamil Nadu) This inning has been considered one of the most polished and aggressive ever played at the Chepauk Stadium in Madras.
+His unbeaten 101 on his debut in the 1967 Annual Gopalan Trophy match between Sri Lanka and the Indian state of Madras (now Tamil Nadu) has been considered one of the most polished and aggressive ever played at the Chepauk Stadium in Madras.

 His other prominent innings have been 104 for the Ceylon President’s XI against Andhra Pradesh in 1971 and 102 against Madras in 1969.
 In 1966–67 against the West Indians, led by the great Garry Sobers, he compiled a solid 67, which greatly helped Sri Lanka reach a total of 400.